jenkinsci/ssh-agents-plugin/doc/TROUBLESHOOTING.md

 ### Threads stuck at CredentialsProvider.trackAll

-If you detect an adnormal number of threads and the thread dump showed a thread for each offline agent stuck waiting for a lock like this:
+If you detect an abnormal number of threads and the thread dump showed a thread for each offline agent stuck waiting for a lock like this:

 ```
 at hudson.XmlFile.write(XmlFile.java:186)